rbrtjwrk/data_wrangling/README.md

 |  2017  | 777    | C     |

 Which is quite useful if we want to further visualize the data using ggplot2.
-\
-\
-\

 ## docx_to_txt

 _process_docx_to_txt(directory)_ function processes all .docx files in given directory to .txt files.
-\
-\
-\

 ## onehot

-_onehot(dataframe, labels_colname)** function encodes a dataframe containting a column with exactly one label per one row to onehot.
+_onehot(dataframe, labels_colname)_ function encodes a dataframe containting a column with exactly one label per one row to onehot.
 Returns only the onehot encoded dataframe without any data from the original one.
+See:

 | book                 | label    |
 |----------------------|----------|